Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you share finances, a joint account may be easier

-Joint savings accounts mean that two signatures are required to make withdrawals, which can help partners and couples reach a savings goal together.
+Joint savings accounts mean that 2 signatures are required to make withdrawals, which can help partners and couples reach a savings goal together.

 If you want to teach your children good money habits, you can set up a children’s savings account